wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 os.environ
 ```

-Your Python interpreter should print out all of your operating system's environment variables when you run this code.
+Your Python interpreter should print out all of your operating system's environment variables when running this code.

 You can access the different environment variables in `os.environ` like a Python dictionary.
 Here are two ways to access them: